 Temu Is Taking Over, But Is the Shopping App Legit?

 The internet can connect us with excellent shopping deals, but sometimes those deals seem too good to be true.
-Temu, the latest shopping sensation, has reached the top of Apple’s App Store and Google’s Play Store, becoming the most downloaded app in the U.S. The online retailer seems to offer everything at meager prices.
-But is Temu legitimate, or is it a scam?
+The shopping sensation Temu reached the top of Apple’s App Store and Google’s Play Store and was at one point the most downloaded app in the U.S. The online retailer seems to offer everything at meager prices.
+But is Temu legit?

 What Is Temu?